ContextMod/devvit-repeat-activity/README.md

 ## Use Processing as Reference

-When set to `true` then sets of repeated content found are filtered so only those matching the comment/post being filtered are returned.
+When set to `true` then sets of repeated content found are filtered so only those matching the comment/post being (by devvit trigger or from context menu) processed are returned.

 Defaults to `true`